 The development fee is calculated separately for each resort casino property upon which we commence development during the term of the agreement (whether or not completed during the term).
-For each such property, the fee is 2.625% of Project Costs, to be paid in installments as certain benchmarks are achieved.
-"Project Costs" are the total costs incurred for the design, development and construction of the casino, casino hotel, integrated resort and other related sites associated with each project, including costs of construction, fixtures and fittings, signage, gaming and other supplies and equipment and all costs associated with the opening of the business to be conducted at each project but excluding the cost of land and gaming concessions and financing costs.
+For each such property, the fee is 2.625% of project costs, to be paid in installments as certain benchmarks are achieved.
+"Project costs" are the total costs incurred for the design, development and construction of the casino, casino hotel, integrated resort and other related projects associated with that project, including costs of construction, fixtures and fittings, signage, gaming and other supplies and equipment and all costs associated with the opening for business of casino, casino hotel and other resort facilities at such sites but excluding the cost of land and gaming concessions and financing costs.
 The fee is based on the possibility of an increase in the requirement for development services for the potential Cotai project, the expected increase in the aggregate costs and expenses for the development services our Group has to pay for anticipated routine and potential enhancements to MGM Macau and the assumption that there will be no significant increase in the aggregate costs and expenses.